 Austin-based Whole Foods Market employs approximately 100,000 workers, 25,000 of whom are classified as part-timers.
 With 470 locations in the U.S., U.K., and Canada, Whole Foods is the world’s largest purveyor of natural and organic foods, and its workers are among the industry’s best-compensated – the chainwide average hourly wage is north of $20, although less experienced part-timers make considerably less.

-Whole Foods’ part-time benefits package is solid, including the following:
+Whole Foods’ part-time benefits package is solid.
+It includes: